Eolu/const-gen/README.md

 |()|no conversion|
 |\<tuples with 2-7 variants\>|A tuple with the CompileConst representation of each variant|

+## Limitations

+This crate will use the endianness, pointer widths, etc of the host machine rather than the target, unlike normal consts.
+This could probably be solved with some conditional code at a few key points of generation, but until then beware when working on a native level.

 ## Features

 At the current time, all features are default.